 - The new monitor is probably identical to the old one, the settings are exactly the same, but their brightness is not?
 Frustrating but we have solutions for you in the article below.

-- The first step is to manually adjust the brightness by tweaking the gamma correction panel.
+- The first step is to manually adjust the brightness by tweaking the gama correction panel.
+It's not the easiest thing but you've got some guidance on how to do that in our guide below.

-- The Laptop & PC Hub hub offers a lot of possible solutions to issues with your device.
+- The Laptop & PC hub offers a lot of possible issues with your device.

 You’ve recently bought a new monitor to use it for your dual setup?
 Then it’s time to calibrate them properly so you can enjoy the best possible experience.